 We start with a cooked ham and dress it up so that it is both flavorful, delicious and yes, juicy.
 No dry ham business here!

-If you have leftovers, make Ham and Cheese Croissant Casserole and Frittata to use up your leftover ham!
-Or be like me and intentionally put aside ham to make these yummies. 😉
+If you have ham leftovers, make Ham and Cheese Croissant Casserole, Frittata, Ham and Bean Soup or Ham and Cheese Calzone to use up your leftover ham!
+Or be like me and intentionally put aside pineapple baked ham to make these yummies. 😉

-It’s just such a versatile dish.
-Whenever I make a large piece of ham (and it’s not limited to the holidays), not only do we eat it as a main course with a few sides, we make sandwiches with it, add it to homemade pizzas, make omelettes with it, and then transform leftovers into other yummy ham dishes.
+Whenever I make a large piece of ham, not only do we eat it as a main course with a few sides, we make sandwiches with it, add it to homemade pizzas, make omelettes with it, and then transform leftovers baked ham with pineapple into other yummy ham dishes.

 How to cook ham without drying it out

-I’m going to walk you through step-by-step how to cook ham well, and avoid that dryness in your baked ham.
+I’m going to walk you through step-by-step how to cook baked ham with pineapple well, and avoid that dryness in your ham.

-The ham we are using here is a pre-cooked piece of ham.
+For this pineapple baked ham recipe, we are using a pre-cooked piece of ham, which is commonly what you will find in the grocery stores around the holidays.
 A very large cooked piece of ham, may I add.
 Because it is cooked, we are essentially heating up the ham when we put it in the oven.

-I’m going to give you all my tips and tricks to heating up ham well while keeping it juicy and moist:
+Here are all my tips and tricks to heating up this pineapple baked ham well while keeping it juicy and moist:

-- Cooking it under low heat, and very slowly.
+- Cooking baked ham with pineapples under low heat, and very slowly.
 Low and slow is the way to go on this!

 - Make sure ham is completely defrost before cooking.

-- Cover with aluminum foil for all or most of the cook time.
+- Cover with aluminum foil for all or most of the cook time to prevent drying out.

-- Check on it often – you can always cook longer if it’s undercooked, but you can’t do anything about it once it’s overcooked.
+- Check on your pineapple baked ham often – you can always cook longer if it’s undercooked, but you can’t do anything about it once it’s overcooked.

 - Use a meat thermometer so you can monitor it closely and remove from oven once ham reaches 150℉